Dermi Atlas Professional EULA

 1. License Grant

 Subject to payment of fees, Dermi grants you a limited, non-exclusive, non-transferable, revocable license to install and use the Software solely for your internal business operations.
-The Software is licensed per-instance; a valid license key is required for each installation of Dermi Atlas Professional.
+Dermi Atlas Professional is licensed per-instance; a valid license key is required for each installation.
+The Dermi Atlas Companion iOS application is licensed per Apple Account in accordance with the Usage Rules of the Apple Media Services Terms and Conditions, and may be used to connect to one or more authorized Dermi Atlas Professional instances or to the Dermi Atlas Cloud Demo.

 2. License Compliance and Audit